datanav/docs/concepts.rst

     $ sesam verify
     Verifying output...passed!

-You an also run the full test cycle (typical CI setup)
+You can also run the full test cycle (typical CI setup)

 ::